artisan24fullstack/analystSupplyChain/definitions.md

 # definitions (methodology, management or tools)

+## In summary

+- The Supply Chain is the management of incoming and outgoing movements of information, materials, and money within a company to deliver to the customer on time.
+- The three types of flows are information flows, material flows, and financial flows.
+- The objective is to add value to the product (in manufacturing or distribution) to ensure the profitability of the company.
+- The tool called macro VSM (Value Stream Mapping) is used to map and analyze these flows.

 ## Methodology

 - Demand Driven Material Resource Planning (DDMRP), a logistics methodology for flow planning.
 (FR) une méthodologie logistique de planification de flux.